 3. Additional Expenses

 Don’t forget to include other expenses when coming up with your “1%” value for monthly rental property payments.
 These include property taxes, house insurance and renovation or maintenance expenses.
 Generally, smaller homes will incur smaller costs for maintenance and it’s the opposite for large homes.
 Estimate a budget for these factors and consider the size of the home you’ll be renting out.
+Be sure to check the mortgageability of the property also as that can affect its overall value.

 After you get familiar with the three factors above, you can use them to identify the best location for your rental property.
 The location has a great effect on the quality of tenants you’ll be getting.
 The best tenants could pay more if your property is situated in a wonderful community with major establishments like schools, groceries & offices close by.
 With these key factors in close proximity to the area, your rental potential could grow tremendously.